statisticsnorway/klass-subsets-client/README.md

 ### Save a metadata
 The flow initiated by clicking the "Save" ("floppy disk") button on metadata and `/auth/save?metadata=true` is pushed to the browser's history.
 If the user is logged in the page will be displayed, and the effects on the component will be fired.
-Otherwise, the user will be redirected to login page.
+Otherwise, the user will be redirected to login.

 If the metadata is never been saved before (no `createdDate` registered), a metadata payload will be generated and passed to the `usePOST` React custom hook.
 If metadata was saved before, a metadata payload will be generated and passed to the `usePUT` React custom hook.